estesp/docker/docs/reference/commandline/daemon.md

     $ sudo docker daemon --exec-opt native.cgroupdriver=cgroupfs

 Setting this option applies to all containers the daemon launches.

+### Daemon user namespace support

+Linux kernel user namespace support provides additional security by allowing the user and group IDs inside a user namespace to not match the same IDs on the Docker host.
+Currently the Docker daemon only allows remapping the root user.
+Using the `--root` option available on the Docker daemon, you can choose to remap a container's root user to an unprivileged user on the Docker host.
+The daemon's namespace configuration applies to all containers the daemon runs;
+you cannot remap on a per-container basis.

+> **Note**: The restriction that user namespace maps are per-daemon relates to
+> the sharing of image layers across all containers on a Docker host.
+Since
+> file ownership must match the new mapping of user and group IDs, each layer
+> for that Docker daemon will be remapped to the proper ownership.

+To enable user namespace support, provide a `username` or `uid:gid` to the `--root` flag.
+If you want the daemon to create and use a default user for the remapped root, specify `default` instead.
+When you specify `default`, the daemon creates a user and group named `dockroot` (if they don't already exist).
+Then, the daemon uses `dockroot`'s uid and gid for the remapped root values inside all containers for that daemon instance.

+Example relying on default Docker username management:

+    $ sudo docker -d --root default

+Example using pre-existing username/group combination:

+    $ sudo docker -d ---root=cntrroot

+Example using a Linux uid:gid combination:

+    $ sudo docker -d --root 1001:1001

 ## Daemon DNS options